Training the next generation of leaders in geroscience

 BMHA Training Program Application Procedures We invite applications from individuals who are interested in being considered for this program.
 Please note that all trainees in this program must be eligible to receive funding through the NIH Ruth L. Kirschstein Institutional National Research Service Award.
 For current open positions see Pre-Doc Openings and Post-Doc Openings The University of Washington is an […]

-Biological Mechanisms of Healthy Aging Training Program We currently have one pre-doctoral opening for the BMHA Training Program.
-Applications may be submitted at any time.
+Biological Mechanisms of Healthy Aging Training Program We currently have no pre-doctoral openings.
 If you are interested in applying, please contact the BMHA Administrative Office after reading the program description and requirements below.
 In order to be considered for a pre-doctoral position, you must be eligible for NIH T32 training.
 Training Program Description The goal […]

 The goal of our program is to train investigators for careers in geroscience.
 Each trainee will learn contemporary research techniques and apply them to research that addresses fundamental aspects of biological aging.
 At this time, we have annual support for 6 pre-doctoral students and 6 post-doctoral fellows.
 Features of the curriculum include: Seminar and Proseminar […]